Menu

 Dear Parents and Guardians,

 Welcome back to school!
-As we embark on a new half term of the year, remember that education is the key that unlocks countless doors of opportunity.
+As we embark on the last half term of the year, remember that education is the key that unlocks countless doors of opportunity.
 Let's seize every moment, explore new perspectives, and grow together.
 Believe in your abilities, embrace challenges, and let your curiosity guide you towards greatness!

 PE Days